THE HERITAGE MUSEUM OF THE TEXAS HILL COUNTRY

 In June of 1999, the Museum leased a 2.5-acre tract along FM 2673, which eventually became its permanent home.
 The location's immediate attraction was a site of 275 dinosaur footprints, which needed conservation and protection from the elements.
 The formal opening was held in 2000 on March 2, Texas Independence Day, with flag raisings and addresses by local and state dignitaries.
 February of 2003 saw the dedication of the original Museum property as the Burney Parker Heritage site to honor the father of John Parker, a benefactor of the Museum.

-Operating Budget: Thanks to the dedication of volunteers and a small staff of paid personnel, the Museum can fund its operating budget with proceeds from two major fundraising events (Our fall festival and Dinosaur Day), membership dues, admission fees, and honoraria from group presentations.
+Operating Budget: Thanks to the dedication of volunteers and a small staff of paid personnel, the Museum can fund its operating budget with proceeds from two major fundraising events (Our fall festival and Winterfest Luncheon), Educational Events, membership dues, admission fees, and honoraria from group presentations.

 Projects and Improvements: The Museum is still dependent upon donations and grants for capital projects and infrastructure improvements.